What is a small business loan?

 What is a business credit score and how can I improve it?

-Business credit scores are a measure of business creditworthiness based on your business’ financial history, and they are used by lenders to decide whether businesses are likely to repay debt.
-Having a good credit score increases the likelihood of a business being accepted for a loan.
+A Business credit score is a measure of business creditworthiness based on your business’ financial history, and lenders use them to decide whether businesses are likely to repay debt.
+Having a good credit score increases the likelihood of a company being accepted for a small business loan.

-We aim to match all our small business clients with one of our financial products, but it’s always a good idea to check on your business’s credit report, as with a good score, it is likely that you will be offered more competitive interest rates.
-You can check your credit score by using Credit Passport to get an accurate view of your company’s credit rating.
+We aim to match all our small business clients with one of our financial products, but it’s always a good idea to check on your business’s credit report.
+As with a good score, it is likely that you will be offered more competitive interest rates.
+You can check your p credit score by using Checkmyfile to get an accurate view of your personal credit rating.

 As a starting point for improving your credit rating, here are some simple ways you can start to think about managing credit more effectively:

-What is the interest rate on a business loan?
+What is the annual percentage rate on a small business loan?

 - The lender you’re matched with